DavidNeveling/ChaseGame/README.md

 ## Object Oriented Structure and Vectors
 3/26/18

-I kept the old chase.py file just as a reference, but the I updated the structure of the code to be much better and more object oriented.
+I kept the old chase.py file just as a reference, but I made a new file, chase_game.py, which has a much better structure and is more object oriented.
 There's a lot of extra stuff in the classes which will make it easier to add stuff in the future, but serves no purpose right now.